hotfix-co/fifth-generation-construction/content/en/projects/_index.md

 ### Our Team & Work in Action

-#### Fifth Generation Worker
+### Cologne Subway – Project Worker

-A team member wearing the official Fifth Generation T-shirt, proudly representing our brand.
+Our team contributes to the construction of the Cologne subway with dedication and expertise.

 ![Fifth Generation Worker](/images/fifth-gen-tshirt.jpeg)